 The Centre of Expertise for Higher Education (ECHO) supports and develops activities for professors, assistants, policy makers, researchers and faculties aiming at improvement and innovation of education at UAntwerp.
 ECHO has developed structured systematic educational trainings for academic and teaching staff.
 In addition, ECHO organizes workshops and seminars to raise awareness for relevant educational developments among the academic community.

 There are other supporting services that also provide educational training at UAntwerp.
-For example, E-Campus organizes workshops on Blackboard and the New Media Office on using audiovisual techniques in education.
+For example, E-Campus organizes workshops in the Blackboard learning environment and the New Media Office on using audiovisual techniques in education.
 Linguapolis provides language tests and courses.

 Furthermore, the Education Department organizes an educational policy day each year.
 At the faculties, CIKO- and UFOO-staff members organize courses and workshops on educational development.